inductiva/docs/docs/amr-wind/index.md

 ---
-title: Run AMR-Wind Simulations: Tutorials and Benchmarks
+title: Run AMR-Wind Simulations - Tutorials and Benchmarks
 description: Learn to run and scale AMR-Wind simulations on the Inductiva.AI Cloud HPC platform.
 Explore tutorials and benchmarks to build efficient CFD workflows.
 seo:
- title: Run AMR-Wind Simulations: Tutorials and Benchmarks
+ title: Run AMR-Wind Simulations - Tutorials and Benchmarks
  description: Learn to run and scale AMR-Wind simulations on the Inductiva.AI Cloud HPC platform.
 Explore tutorials and benchmarks to build efficient CFD workflows.
 ---